dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/file-secret-store.md

 - `connectionStrings` is now a JSON object with two keys: `mysql` and `sql`.
 - The `connectionStrings:sql` and `connectionStrings:mysql` flattened keys from the [table mapped for name/value semantics]({{< ref "#namevalue-semantics" >}}) are missing.

-Invoking a `GET` request on the key `connectionStrings` will now result in a successful HTTP response similar to the following:
+Invoking a `GET` request on the key `connectionStrings` now results in a successful HTTP response similar to the following:

 ```shell
 $ curl http://localhost:3501/v1.0/secrets/local-secret-store/connectionStrings